solus-project/ypkg/man/package.yml.5.md

     no circumstance should be stripped, and there are likely other cases.
     This key, when set to `no`, will disable any and all stripping.

+* `lastrip` [boolean]

+    By default, this key is enabled, and will result in `*.la` libtool files being stripped from the build.
+However in some very rare cases these files need to be preserved because they're not **true** libtool scripts which led to the creation of successful `.so` linkage.

+    If in doubt, omit this option where possible.

 * `debug` [boolean]

     By default, this key is enabled, and as a result `ypkg-build(1)` will